daos-stack/daos/docs/release/support_matrix_v2_0.md

 DAOS Version 2.0 supports the x86\_64 architecture.

 DAOS clients have no specific hardware dependencies.
-In particular, because DAOS clients do not require local PMem they can run on hardware platforms other than 2nd and 3rd gen Intel Xeon Scalable processors.

 Each DAOS client needs a network port on the same high-speed interconnect that the DAOS servers are connected to.